01Keep Your Hairstyle Professional and Polished

 Best Job Interview Hairstyles for Women

 How you style your hair for a job interview can be as important as the interview clothes you wear.
-After all, the interviewer is going to notice everything about you - including how you look, which includes your hair, makeup, and attire.
+After all, the interviewer is going to notice everything about your appearance, including your hair, makeup, and attire.
 That first glance is important, and you'll only have a few seconds to make a great impression!